Shubhamdubey2111/network-science-tutorial/README.md

-# Network-Science
+# Network Science
-This repository contains all the programs and projects primarily on Network Science.
+This repository contains all the programs and projects primarily on [Network Science](https://en.wikipedia.org/wiki/Network_science).